gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 representative and kicked things off by introducing attendees to the project's unique features:

-#### Fully Open-Source Smart-Contracting Platform: Highlighting Gno.land's commitment to transparency and accessibility.
+・Fully Open-Source Smart-Contracting Platform: Highlighting Gno.land's commitment to transparency and accessibility.

-#### Custom Smart-Contracting Language (Gno): Showcasing the innovative language tailored for future blockchain development.
+・Custom Smart-Contracting Language (Gno): Showcasing the innovative language tailored for future blockchain development.

-#### New Consensus Protocol, Proof of Contribution: Exploring the cutting-edge protocol under development, emphasizing its role in supporting open-source, and on-chain development.
+・New Consensus Protocol, Proof of Contribution: Exploring the cutting-edge protocol under development, emphasizing its role in supporting open-source, and on-chain development.

 After introducing the high-level facets of Gno.land, the presentation detailed the specifics of each one, and how it is being designed to address